FabricMC/fabric-docs/CONTRIBUTING.md

     This is because of the versioning system in place, which will process the links to add the version beforehand.
 If you use absolute links, the version number will not be added to the link.

-    For example, for a page in the `/players` folder,to link to the `installing-fabric` page found in `/players/installing-fabric.md`, you would have to do the following:
+    For example, for a page in the `/players` folder, to link to the `installing-fabric` page found in `/players/installing-fabric.md`, you would have to do the following:

     ```md
     [This is a link to another page](./installing-fabric.md)